ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-structured-query-language.md

 # RDB

 A relational database (RDB) uses SQL and its variants to access data.
 One can use SQL to create, read, update, and delete tables of data stored in the RDB.
+These are the so-called CRUD operations - [create is DDL, update and delete are DML](https://milvus.io/ai-quick-reference/what-is-the-difference-between-ddl-and-dml-in-sql).

-Examples of RDBMS:
+Examples of RDB management system (RDBMS):

 1. [MySQL](https://www.mysql.com/): It is an open-source RDBMS that is used for developing web applications, often accessed using PHP.
 It has been around since 1995 and has a large community.